 December 30, 1999: Microsoft hits the height of its 1990s dominance and begins its early-2000s decline, clearing a gap at the top for Apple.

-After hitting its all-time high of $53.60, Microsoft stock starts to fall.
-Less than a year later, Microsoft shares fall more than 60% in value to $20.
+After hitting an all-time high of $53.60, Microsoft stock starts to fall.
+Less than a year later, MSFT shares fall more than 60% in value to $20.

 A decade of Microsoft dominance